CloudCannon/documentation/_ssl/letsencrypt.md

    Donating to ISRG / Let's Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le
 ~~~

+If you received errors, please ensure the output of your URL (above) is correct, before running the certbot command again and updating the `letsencrypt.txt` file again with the new values.
+{: .info}

 This completes the use of [certbot](https://certbot.eff.org/about/) with a free cert for our domain.
 All parts of the cert are available at `/etc/letsencrypt/live/DOMAIN_NAME/`.